joaomelo/calystone/docs/DEVELOPMENT.md

 While I'm passionate about this project, I maintain it alongside my full-time job and family commitments.
 To ensure sustainable development and maintain mental health, I've decided to keep the project closed to external contributions for now.

+*this file is still under construction from this point on, do not consider the information reliable*

 # Architecture and Development Guidelines

 ## Modules